Dude, That's My Ghost!: Broadcast

 The show was first broadcast in 2013 on Disney XD in United Kingdom.
 A few months after its original release, it premiered on Disney XD in Turkey and the Middle East and on Disney XD in Latin America on August 22 2013.
 By 2015, it had broadcast in Canada on BBC Kids.
 As of 13 November 2020, the series is available in its entirety on Disney+ in various European countries.

+Episodes

+Note: All episodes in the entire series are directed by Frédéric Martin.